PermafrostDiscoveryGateway/viz-info/README.md

 - [06: Roadmap](06_roadmap.md) - A few things we hope to accomplish; some general *ideas* on future directions
 - [07: Resources](07_resources.md) - A list of potentially helpful links
 - [08: Getting started](08_getting-started.md) - Getting set-up and first tasks
+- [09: IWP workflow](09_iwp-workflow.md) - Steps to run the ice-wedge polygon workflow on the NCSA Delta server